-- (1) The 210,000,000 shares were held by Essential Strategy which is wholly owned by Mr. Wei.
-As such, Mr. Wei was deemed to be interested in all the shares held by Essential Strategy pursuant to Part XV of the SFO. - (2) The 90,000,000 shares were held by Expert Wisdom which is wholly owned by Mr. Chung.
-As such, Mr. Chung was deemed to be interested in all the shares held by Expert Wisdom pursuant to Part XV of the SFO. - (3) These Shares represent the 2019 Share Option granted by the Company on 15 August 2019 under the Share Option Scheme adopted by the Company on 29 March 2019. - (4) The letter "L" denotes "long position" in such shares.
+- (1) The 210,000,000 Shares were held by Essential Strategy which is wholly owned by Mr. Wei.
+As such, Mr. Wei was deemed to be interested in all the Shares held by Essential Strategy pursuant to Part XV of the SFO. - (2) The 90,000,000 Shares were held by Expert Wisdom which is wholly owned by Mr. Chung.
+As such, Mr. Chung was deemed to be interested in all the Shares held by Expert Wisdom pursuant to Part XV of the SFO. - (3) These Shares represent the 2019 Share Option and 2020 Share Option granted by the Company on 15 August 2019 and 3 November 2020, respectively, under the Share Option Scheme adopted by the Company on 29 March 2019.
+For details, please refer to note 20 to the consolidated financial statements. - (4) The letter "L" denotes "long position" in such Shares or underlying Shares.

-Saved as disclosed above, as at 31 March 2020, none of the Directors or chief executive of the Company had registered an interest or short position in any Shares or underlying Shares and/or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which would have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests or short positions in which they are taken or deemed to have under such provisions of the SFO) or that was required to be recorded in the register kept by the Company pursuant to section 352 of the SFO, or which are required to be notified to the Company and the Stock Exchange, pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.
+Saved as disclosed above, as at 31 March 2021, none of the Directors or chief executive of the Company had registered an interest or short position in any Shares or underlying Shares and/or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which would have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests or short positions in which they are taken or deemed to have under such provisions of the SFO) or that was required to be recorded in the register kept by the Company pursuant to section 352 of the SFO, or which are required to be notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.